DUNE/dune-justin/docs/justin_command.man_page.md

     	      workflow must have at least one stage.

-    	      Each stage must have a jobscript shell script associated with it, given by the --jobscript or --jobscript-github options.
+    	      Each stage must have a jobscript shell script associated with it, given by the --jobscript or --jobscript-git options.
 Either the full, local path to the jobscript file is given, or a reference to a tag or revison hash in GitHub is given.
 A GitHub reference takes the form PATH:TAG where TAG is a git tag or SHA1 revision hash, and PATH is the path to the jobscript file in